 Ask a local about the city’s most popular eat streets and Flinders Lane will almost certainly get a mention.
 Running parallel to Flinders Street, this low-key laneway is a favourite with the pre-theatre crowd and serious foodies alike.
 Just a short walk will reveal some of the city’s most talked about venues, all within very close proximity to each other.
 If you don’t know where to start, here are our tips for your next dinner time stroll.

 Featuring beautifully executed takes on classic Asian food, Supernormal is a favourite along Flinders Lane.
 A neon-red cherry and katakana characters outside are a nod to the restaurant’s Japanese influence.
 There’s plenty of inspiration from China too, from pot sticker dumplings to slow cooked Xinjiang lamb with sesame seed flatbread.
 Don’t leave without trying the Kakigori Japanese shaved ice with toffee apple and hibiscus, or the peanut butter parfait.
-Need something a little more warming, Rye July hits Supernormal for the whole month, bringing you all there is to love about whisky with a curated cocktail list, whisky flights, food matches and masterclass sessions.

 You’re guaranteed a great night out at Chin Chin.
 Modelled on the dining halls of Asia with a shared eating concept, the restaurant has been packing in the punters since opening in 2011.
 The big queues (a much talked-about feature by reviewers) are justified – the food is extremely good.
 Safe bets include the crispy soft-shell crab, green papaya salad and dry red curry.